I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2drawprimitive.md

 `VStart`

 Specifies the index (into each active vertex stream) of the vertex elements with which to start drawing.
 Actual vertex data should be read from the current vertex streams (those referenced by the current vertex shader) rather than from the vertex data pointer in <a href="..\d3dhal\ns-d3dhal-_d3dhal_drawprimitives2data.md">D3DHAL_DRAWPRIMITIVES2DATA</a>.

+`PrimitiveCount`

+Specifies the number of triangles, lines or points to draw for the given primitive.

 ## Remarks
 The vertex data can be untransformed (if the hardware supports hardware vertex processing) or transformed if the application supplied data in that form to the runtime.